 The diversity of research topics likely guarantees that we are going to have some fragmentation of the network.
-Not everyone is working on the same topic and we would expect to see the number of connected components greater

-- 180 than 1.
-Moreover, there's nothing wrong with working by oneself and single node components are to be expected.
-Yet, quantifying these network features helps in the development of geoscience communication strategies.
+Not everyone is working on the same topic and we would expect to see the number of connected components greater than 1.
+Moreover, there is nothing wrong with working by oneself, and single-node components are to be expected.
+However, quantifying these network features helps in the development of geoscience communication strategies.
 From Table 2 we see that the majority of available nodes are part of the largest connected component.
 This is true regardless of section size.
 The only notable exceptions are Public Affairs and Nonlinear Geophysics.
-Similarly, we see a very small percentage of single node components.
-Notable exceptions here are Public Affairs, Education, and - 185 Union.
-Public Affairs, Education, and Union often have contributions from other sections, which likely accounts for the increased fragmentation and single node components.
-Although, Nonlinear Geophysics result is surprising and in need of further research.
+Similarly, we see a very small percentage of single-node components.
+Notable exceptions here are Public Affairs, Education, and Union.
+Public Affairs, Education, and Union often have contributions from other sections, which likely accounts for the increased fragmentation and single-node components, although the Nonlinear Geophysics result is surprising and in need of further research.

-3.3 Multi-Disciplinary Authors
+3.3 Multidisciplinary authors

-190 We define a multi-disciplinary author as anyone who appears in the network graph of more than one AGU section.
-We looked at all pair-wise comparisons of sections and obtained the results in Figure 4, which shows the number of unique authors who have appeared in both sections over the 17 years of data.
+We define a multidisciplinary author as anyone who appears in the network graph of more than one AGU section.
+We looked at all pair-wise comparisons of sections and obtained the results in Fig. 4, which shows the number of unique authors who have appeared in both sections over the 17 years of data.
 We account for differences in section size by normalizing the data.
-The fractional values shown in Figure 4 are the number of authors presenting in both sections divided by the combined sizes of both sections.
-For instance, there nearly 8,000 individuals who presented in both Biogeosciences (B) and Hydrology (H) during the time period 2000 to 2017.
-The B-H entry in Figure 4 is this 8,000-value divided by the total number of nodes in B and H.
+The fractional values shown in Fig. 4 are the number of authors presenting in both sections divided by the combined sizes of both sections.
+For instance, there nearly 8000 individuals who presented in both Biogeosciences (B) and Hydrology (H) during the time period 2000 to 2017.
+The Table 2.
+Connected components of AGU section graphs (sorted by network size).